 • Features a peer Home Visitor system that enables mothers, who may be hard to reach because of social isolation, poverty, language, or other cultural issues, to feel comfortable participating in the program.

-The HIPPY program employs moms, often graduates of the program, as Home Visitors who then work with newcomer, refugee, and Aboriginal mothers in their most important role – as their child’s first teacher.
+The HIPPY program employs moms, often graduates of the program, as Home Visitors who then work with newcomer, refugee, and Indigenous mothers in their most important role – as their child’s first teacher.
 When paired with a Home Visitor, mothers develop their skills and gain confidence and self-esteem.
 The program builds bridges to the larger community, ending isolation and helping mothers take steps to prepare their kids for success in school.
 Home Visitors receive weekly training, employment experience, and career mentoring that supports them in their transition to other work or higher education.

 The HIPPY program’s holistic approach benefits home visitors, mothers, and their families.